mbs3c/mbs3c.github.io/_posts/2018-05-21-rz-php-serial-killer-writeup.markdown

 categories: ringzer0team.com writeup
 ---
 ![Challenge Intro]({{ site.baseurl }}/images/rz-serial-init.png)
 This challenge initially displays a timestamp on the page.
-Digging into the request being sent, notice that there's a base64 encoded string in our GET request:
+Digging into the request being sent, notice that there is a base64 encoded string within the GET request:

 ![Challenge Intro]({{ site.baseurl }}/images/rz-serial-base64.png)